Q: I need to file a claim with your company because one of your policyholder’s damaged my vehicle.

 Q: Can you rate a risk for me?

 It’s suggested that you visit and/or download the Ohio Automobile Insurance Plan Manual from the Web (http://aipso.com/OHManuals/) and rate the risk first.
-If you experience problems interpreting the information, contact our office for an estimated premium (614.221.2596).
+If you experience problems interpreting the information, contact our office (614.221.2596).

 Q: What personal automobile coverages are offered through the OAIP?